mootools/mootools-core/Docs/Element/Element.md

 ### Arguments:

-1. element - (*mixed*) The tag name for the Element to be created or an actual DOM element.
+1. element - (*mixed*) The tag name for the Element to be created or an actual DOM element or a CSS selector.
 2. properties - (*object*, optional) Calls the Single Argument version of [Element:set][] with the properties object passed in.

 ### Returns: